leonardmangini/datasciencecoursera/ReadMe.md

 It contains:

-- raw data from a Samsung Galaxy S Smartphone accelerometer
 - an R script that transforms this into a tidy data set tidy_data.txt
 - a CodeBook.md markdown file which describes how the R script works
 - the file tidy_data.txt that was produced from the R script.